 My JRT is an excessive digger.
 There are plenty of holes in my back yard.
 I’m not too pleased, but when I feel extra down he somehow knows and doesn’t dig.– Tenabylek (Dog Forums)

 This owners JRT shows high adaptive intelligence through his remarkable understanding of his human’s emotions.
 Likely, the dog knows the owner doesn’t like the holes.
-But what’s more impressive is he understands when his owner is feeling down.
+But what’s more impressive is he can understand when his owner is feeling down or angry.

 Another owner tell us about his Jack Russell, saying: